7mile/unico-rest-soap-pro/README.md

 mvn package

-This project can be built into jar or war file, the default is war file.
+This project can be packaged into jar or war file, and war file is the default choice.

 This will run all tests and build the application into: directory-cloned-into/target/rest-soap-service-0.1.0.war